 Budget: There is a strong case to be made for CI on small projects, as long as they are ongoing in nature.
-This is because, while CI requires a significant initial investment, its automated aspects will save you time and money with every new build.
+This is because, while Continuous Integration requires a significant initial investment, its automated aspects will save you time and money with every new build.
 So, saving on the initial outlay is a false economy.
 We call this tech-debt: where you feel like you are saving time in the beginning, but you pay for it later in more complex daily processes.

 These might sound like minor savings, but incrementally they add up.
 Deployment takes time and happens regularly.
 If you don’t have CI in place you will have to spend development time on deployment, which means your productivity decreases.

-Experience: Setting up a CI process requires a specific skill-set.
+Experience: Setting up a Continuous Integration process requires a specific skill-set.
 You need to consider if you have the time and budget to hire that person.
 This does not need to be a daunting task, at Scalable Path we can often find people and induct them into a team in less than a week.

-The building process should not be dependant on engineering ‘black magic’.
+The building process should not be dependent on engineering ‘black magic’.
 For example, specific parameters being sent to the compiler that nobody is aware of, or environmental variables that are only known by one person on the team.

-CI uses a build machine to resolve this issue.
+Continuous Integration uses a build machine to resolve this issue.
 This is a computer, somewhere in the world, waiting for something to trigger the build process when a pull request is created, for example.